 A seal code is a unique four-digit number used to allow students to access a section of the online assessment.
-The need for a seal code prevents the student from going on to the next portion of the test.
-There will be one single seal code used for reading, science, editing and mechanics, and on-demand writing, and two seal codes for mathematics.
+The seal code prevents the student from going on to the next portion of the test.
+There will be one single seal code used for science, editing and mechanics, and ondemand writing, and two seal codes for reading, mathematics, and social studies.
 The QSCS Survey will not require a seal code.